Last updated on April 27th, 2020 at 11:09 am

 Failed Fact Checks

-- None to date.
+- None in the Last 5 years.
 In fact, they are frequently used as a source by IFCN fact-checkers.

 Overall, we rate Inside Philanthropy Left-Center biased based on editorial positions that moderately favor the left.
 We also rate them High for factual reporting due to a clean fact check record.
 (D. Van Zandt 10/15/2017) Updated (4/27/2020)